 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, learning about what developmental milestones your child is working on can help you know which aspects might be more difficult for your child when it comes to reading.
-Here are some examples:
+As a parent or someone in a parenting role, learning about what developmental milestones your child is working on can help you know which aspects might be more difficult for your child when it comes to reading.

 - Five-year-olds like to copy or repeat stories, poems, or rhymes.
 They like to have a role and a choice but also thrive within a consistent routine.
 They tend to enjoy reading to themselves or being read to.
 Five-year-olds may struggle to see a different viewpoint than their own, so this is an ideal time to reflect with them on a character’s thoughts and feelings, which offers valuable practice in empathy.

 - Six-year-olds are eager for surprises, new ideas, and enjoy play.
-They may test authority more frequently so becoming consistent with routines that offer limited choices are important.
+They may test authority more frequently, so becoming consistent with routines that offer limited choices is important.
 Highly imaginative books, fantasy, and adventure may be compelling subject matter at this age.